 A DBA, which means "doing business as," is simply a fictitious name registration, also referred to as an assumed business name.
 It’s a way for a company to operate under a name other than its registered name.
-However, it does not provide the same legal protections as having a separate business entity, such as a Corporation or LLC.
+However, electing a DBA does not provide the same legal protections as having a separate business entity, such as a Corporation or LLC.

 Every day, people inquire about setting up a DBA for their Delaware LLC or Delaware corporation.
 Business owners often choose to operate under multiple, different names for a number of different ventures.
 For example, ABC Company, Inc. may find the need to set up multiple, different DBAs using the names XYZ Landscaping, Inc. and 123 Construction, Inc.

-While both XYZ Landscaping, Inc. and 123 Construction, Inc. are still legally recognized as ABC Company, Inc., the fictitious names can better convey the services and products the company offers its potential customers.
+While both XYZ Landscaping, Inc. and 123 Construction, Inc. are both assumed business names that are still legally recognized as ABC Company, Inc., the fictitious names can better convey the services and products the company offers its potential customers.

 Still, some situations do make a lot of sense for filing a DBA.
 Some examples of such situations would be:

 For these situations and many others, it is not uncommon for people to set up a DBA as a fictitious name for a corporation or LLC formed in Delaware.
 The question then becomes, where do I setup the DBA?